Afiyetolsun/oak-examples/apps/object-volume-measurement-3d/README.md

 ### Remote access

 1. You can upload oakapp to Luxonis Hub via oakctl
-2. And then you can just remotely open App UI via App detail page (WebRTC)
+2. And then you can just remotely open App UI via App detail page